 VP-137 (PV-1) Ford Island August 9, 1944 - October 15, 1944 Mokerang

-During 1951, the Marine Corps assumed command of the installation when they moved from NAS Barbers Point.
-The base was commissioned as Marine Corps Air Station Kaneohe Bay.
+During 1951, the Marine Corps assumed command of the installation when they moved from NAS Barbers Point to this location and the base was commissioned as Marine Corps Air Station Kaneohe Bay.

 The base is generally considered off limits to civilians or tourists.
-The wrecks of two PBY Catalinas remain in Kaneohe Bay including an unidentified PBY-5 Catalina, one of two sunk into Kaneohe Bay on December 7, 1941.
+The wrecks of two PBY Catalinas remain in Kaneohe Bay including an unidentified PBY-5 Catalina wreck one of two sunk on December 7, 1941.